mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 Bachelors degree.
 But don't take more than two years to do it, and try to get someone else to pay for it.
-And don't turn your nose up at non-thesis Masters programs; graduate coursework is really valuable on it's own, and doing a full thesis doesn't add much value to industry work (you'll get enough project manageement experiencee on the job, and project management in industry is very different from research project management).
+And don't turn your nose up at non-thesis Masters programs; graduate coursework is really valuable on its own, and doing a full thesis doesn't add much value to industry work (you'll get enough project management experience on the job, and project management in industry is very different from research project management).
 Doing a full thesis can be risky because research delays, failed experiments, etc. can really drag out a Masters degree.

 If you want to work in
-Academia... well, you'll need a PhD for that.
+academia... well, you'll need a PhD for that.
 Just try to remember that the PhD is the *first step*, not the end goal, and try to make choices that will help you fast-track your dissertation.
 My advice regarding a funded project stands, but also